a curious look at plants, and life, with ‘lab girl’ author hope jahren

 more from hope jahren

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the July 4, 2016 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the July 4, 2016 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Purchases from Amazon affiliate links yield a small commission.
 Photos courtesy of Hope Jahren.)